FOUfashion/frontend/README.md

 Fou Frontend is an isomorphic app built with modern technologies and a focus on design and performance.
 It uses:

 - [React](https://facebook.github.io/react/) for UI rendering
-- [Fluxible](http://fluxible.io/) for a Flux architecture with unidirectional data flow
+- [Fluxible](http://fluxible.io/) for a [Flux architecture](https://facebook.github.io/flux/docs/overview.html) with unidirectional data flow
 - [Immutable](https://facebook.github.io/immutable-js/) and React "pure" components for bleeding edge performance
 - [Belle](http://nikgraf.github.io/belle/) as the main components library
-- [Koa](http://koajs.com/) as the backend server for file serving and React prerendering
+- [Koa](http://koajs.com/) as the backend server for file serving and React pre-rendering
 - [webpack](http://webpack.github.io/) to compile and bundle everything together
 - [SCSS](http://sass-lang.com/) for sassy stylesheets
 - [Babel](https://babeljs.io/) for classy ES6+ code

+## UI Features :sparkles:

+- elegant landing page with good copy and a clear value proposition for the target users

+## Technical Features :boom:

+- resource bundles contain a hash in their name for cache busting => efficient, long-term caching
+- server side pre-rendering => SPA app with unaffected SEO

-## Build
+## Build :pray:

 ```bash
 # install node dependencies